-proactive steps that the university will take;

-- 7. Providing targeted training for a group of students if, for example, the sexual misconduct created a hostile environment in a particular program, department or clinic.
+- inform future proactive steps that the university will take; - 7.
+Providing targeted training for a group of students if, for example, the sexual misconduct created a hostile environment in a particular program, department or clinic.
 Bystander intervention and sexual misconduct prevention programs may be appropriate; and/or - 8.
-Issuing policy statements or taking other steps to communicate clearly that the university does not tolerate sexual misconduct and will respond to any incidents and to any individual who reports such incidents.
+Issuing policy statements or taking other steps to communicate clearly that the university doesn't tolerate sexual misconduct and will respond to any incidents and to any individual who reports such incidents.